IRS Certified Letter: What It Means and What to Do Next

 The IRS typically sends certified mail when the matter is serious and requires immediate attention.
 Common reasons include:

 • Final Notices of Tax Due (CP504, LT16, LT11, or Letter 1058) – These letters indicate unpaid taxes and can be precursors to enforced collection actions like liens or levies.
+We can help you stop a levy before the IRS takes your funds.

 • Notice of Deficiency (CP3219A) – This means the IRS has made changes to your tax return, often leading to an increased tax liability.